How to clean a bathtub: A step-by-step guide for a gleaming tub to relax in

 3. Pretreat the tub with baking soda

-If after rinsing, you’re presented with any tricky-looking stains, or any noticeable spots of mold, experts advise treating these on their own first, before addressing the rest of the tub.
+If after rinsing, you’re presented with any tricky-looking stains, or any noticeable spots of mould, experts advise treating these on their own first, before addressing the rest of the tub.
+This is where the power of cleaning with baking soda comes in.

 According to Paulo Filho, owner of Celestial Cleaning Service, bicarbonate of soda can also be used on stains around the tub that aren't on the grout.
 "If there are any tough stains, then pre-treat with an equal parts baking soda and water mixture.
 Let it sit for a few minutes, before scrubbing the stain off with a soft brush."